Previously …

 #!/usr/bin/env bash SEARCH_FOLDER1=~/scripts/ SEARCH_FOLDER2=~/datasets/ HASH_FIND_SCRIPT=~/.config/rofi/hash_find.sh SELECT=$(find $SEARCH_FOLDER1 $SEARCH_FOLDER2 -type f -regex ".*\.\(png\|jpg\|csv\|pdf\|nc\|dat\)"| rofi -dmenu -lines 30 -config ~/.config/rofi/config_recoll) if [[ -n $SELECT ]]; then bash "$HASH_FIND_SCRIPT" "$SELECT" fi

-are where I save output data,
+SEARCH_FOLDER1 and SEARCH_FOLDER2 are where I save output data,

 these are used as the target searching area of the find command.
 The

-data files have extensions of jpg
+data files have extensions of jpg, png, csv, pdf, nc or

-command is piped to a rofi
+dat.
+The outputs from the find command is piped to a rofi

 interface, from which I pick the file name I’d like to parse.

-After picking the desired file, hash_find.sh
+After picking the desired file, hash_find.sh, which is the bash

 script in the above section, is executed on the